hjstoff/nodesetexpr-expand/README.md

-nodeset expressions produced by Slurm tools must be recognized as valid language in terms of the language(s) and tooling described here, on the prerequisite that the Slurm instance has all of its nodenames configured in a way that is compliant with the requirements for hostnames of the Domain Name System (DNS) [^DNS].
-Apart from being recognized as valid, the language(s) and tooling of this project must also attribute the same meaning to the nodeset expressions output by Slurm tools - that is: they must expand to an enumeration of literal nodenames that is equivalent to the enumeration of nodenames intended to be denoted by the Slurm tooling that created the nodeset expression.
+nodeset expressions produced by Slurm tools must be recognized as valid language in terms of the language(s) and tooling described here, on the prerequisite that the Slurm instance has all of its nodenames configured in a way that is compliant with the requirements for hostnames of the Domain Name System (DNS) [^DNS], or the first label [^DNSLABEL] of such names.

+Apart from being recognized as valid, the language(s) and tooling of this project must also attributethe same meaning to the nodeset expressions output by Slurm tools - that
+is: they must expand to an enumeration of literal nodenames that is equivalent to the enumeration of nodenames intended to be denoted by the Slurm tooling that created the nodeset expression.

 ## Defining ingredients of a nodeset expression language: alphabet and grammar